-When Can a Landlord Increase Rent?
+When Can a Landlord Increase Rent in Maine?

 A landlord in the state of Maine may not increase rent during the term of a lease.
 However, a landlord may increase rent on a tenant renting without the benefit of a lease so long as the appropriate notice is provided.

-How Much Notice is Needed for Raising Rent?
+How Much Notice Is Needed for Raising Rent in Maine?

-How Often Can Rent Be Increased?
+How Often Can Rent Be Increased in Maine?

 Maine does not legislate the frequency of rent increases.

-Laws Regarding Late Fees
+Laws Regarding Late Fees in Maine

-Laws Regarding Bounced Check fees
+Laws Regarding Bounced Check Fees in Maine

-A Maine landlord may charge a tenant up to 12% per annum from the date of the payment plus any court costs and processing charges incurred in relation to a bounced rental check (Maine Title 14 6071).
+A Maine landlord may charge a tenant up to 12% per annum from the date of the payment plus any court costs and processing charges incurred in relation to a bounced rental check.
+(Maine Title § 14 6071)

-Cities in the State With Rent Control
+Maine Cities With Rent Control

 The Rent Control Ordinance went into effect on January 1, 2021 and establishes a base rate rent for all dwelling units in Portland, Maine (including short term rentals).
 The Rent Control Ordinance allows for an increase in rent up to 10% and under the following circumstances: